Maceris/Hemera/docs/formatting.md

 This is to enable definitions of things to be reordered or modified without having to fiddle with adding or removing commas.

+# File Contents

+The source files are utf-8 encoded text files.
+There are restrictions on the size of the files, both in terms of line width and number of lines (and consequently, the total size).

+These are:

+* Lines may not be longer than 65,535 (u16 max) characters
+* There may not be more than 4,294,967,295 (u32 max) lines in a single file

+Brief rationalizations for these limits:

+Most editors and developers have soft line limits at around 80 to 120 characters, so if you have lines longer than 65,000... don't.
+Most files should not be longer than a couple thousand lines, but situations might call for a large amount of text in one file so the limits on total lines are higher.

 # File Structure

 The code file structure as below: